SourPatchNom/C969-Software-II/README.md

 # C969-Software-II

-This was a submitted and accepted assignment for the C969 Software II course!
+This was my passing submission for the C969 Software II course!
+Was fun to build and have reviewed!

 # License